-- newline_sep ¶ (bool) New line separate the inputs. - use_stemmer \(\text{(bool)} \text{Use Porter stemmer to strip word suffixes to improve matching.} \) - rouge_keys (Union[str, Tuple[str,...]])
+- newline_sep¶ (Optional[bool]) New line separate the inputs.
+This argument has not been in use any more.
+It is deprecated in v0.6 and will be removed in v0.7. - use_stemmer (bool) Use Porter stemmer to strip word suffixes to improve matching. - rouge_keys (Union[str, Tuple[str, ...]])
 A list of rouge types to calculate.
-Keys that are allowed are rougeL, rougeLsum, and rouge1 through rouge9. - decimal_places \mathcal{I} (int) The number of digits to round the computed the values to. - compute_on_step \(\(\) (bool) Forward only calls update() and returns None if this is set to False. default: True

-- dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+Keys that are allowed are rougeL, rougeLsum, and rouge1 through rouge9. - decimal_places (Optional[bool]) The number of digits to round the computed the values to.
+This argument has not been in usd any more.
+It is deprecated in v0.6 and will be removed in v0.7. - compute_on_step¶ (bool) Forward only calls update() and returns None if this is set to False. default: True - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn% (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the allgather.